 WHAT YOU NEED TO MAKE A CRESCENT MOON WREATH FOR HALLOWEEN

 To make a crescent moon wreath you really only need a wire wreath form, wire cutters, and floral wire.
 Beyond that, you can collect different embellishments to make the wreath fit your own style.
-This is a wreath that benefits from the round wire wreath form, rather than a grapevine wreath.
+This wreath benefits from the round wire wreath form, rather than a grapevine wreath.
 You are able to cut and manipulate the wire to form the crescent shape.
-Thankfully you can find wire wreath forms, greenery, and all the other supplies needed to make this wreath at the dollar store or online.
+Thankfully you can find wire wreath forms, leaves, florals, and all the other supplies needed to make this wreath at the dollar store or online.
 I will link the supplies I used below.

 These are all affiliate links, if you make a purchase (of anything from the site, not just these items) after clicking through, I will earn a small commission.
 Ads and affiliate links are the way I am able to keep this website running and to offer you free tutorials all year long.
 Thank you so much for supporting me and Mad in Crafts!